NYU Langone Dental Medicine - Brooklyn, NY

 Additional Information

-If accepted, you must submit your dental school diploma and passed NBDE or INDBE scores to the Program.
+If accepted, you must submit your dental school diploma and proof of passing NBDE or INDBE scores to the program.